-It was confirmed that this proposal is also a request to update the Release 4 control document with the versions that are listed in this contribution.
+It was confirmed that this proposal for a LS to ITU-T for adoption is also a request to update the Release 4 control document with the versions that are listed in this contribution.

-Wrt the transposition to the ITU-T. Before this is presented to the SC, a clear idea of who will do the work on this is needed.
+Wrt the transposition to the ITU-T, Before this is presented to the SC, a clear idea of who will do the work on this is needed.

 Last time this process was followed, oneM2M was a much larger group with 100+ delegates.
 The rapporteurs who did the work at that point had expressed that they would not be willing to do it again as it was very time consuming.